MauKMu/homework-3-case-study/README.md

 ### Basic Rendering

 - This shader converts its fragment's coordinate to a `vec2` in NDC space (origin at the center of the image).
 This `vec2` is fed through a series of functions in order to determine which color it should get, based on its proximity to certain shapes.
-- The extra credit performs some ray-marching (with some inspiration taken from sphere-marching) to render 3D metaballs instead.
+- The extra credit performs some ray-marching to render 3D metaballs instead.

 ### Metaballs - Static